Sota-0/hostapd-config-setup-script/README.md

 1. install python3 libraries from the libraries.txt file.
-2. make a file called ' hostapdd_presets ' in the same folder as the python script
+2. make a file called ' hostapd_presets ' in the same folder as the python script
 3. run ' python3 hostapd_write.py '

 in each option (1 , 2) there are help menus.
-Type ' help ' for them once a option has been chosen
+Type ' help ' in them once a option has been chosen in order to see commands list